rtorii/Seam-Carving/README.md

-# Seam Carving (Python)
+# Seam Carving (Python: Streamlit)

+Link to the app: https://share.streamlit.io/rtorii/seam-carving/main/main.py

 **Description:**

 This is a web app that uses the seam carving algorithm to resize an uploaded image using seam carving.
+The app is deployed using Streamlit Share.
 Seam Carving works by finding and removing seams in the image that pass through the least important pixels.
 Here is an example.

 | ![](Test_file_horse/400x250.png) | ![](Test_file_horse/200x200.jpg) |